- Chart

 IPO Launch date 1985-04-08 | President, CEO & Director Mr. Vincent Sorgi CPA | ||

-PPL Corporation provides electricity and natural gas to approximately 3.5 million customers in the United States.
-It operates through three segments: Kentucky Regulated, Pennsylvania Regulated, and Rhode Island Regulated.
-The company delivers electricity to customers in Pennsylvania, Kentucky, Virginia, and Rhode Island; delivers natural gas to customers in Kentucky and Rhode Island; and generates electricity from power plants in Kentucky.
+PPL Corporation provides electricity and natural gas to approximately 3.6 million customers in the United States.
+It operates in three segments: Kentucky Regulated, Pennsylvania Regulated, and Rhode Island Regulated.
+The company engages in the transmission and distribution of electricity in eastern and central Pennsylvania; generation, transmission, distribution, and sale of electricity in Kentucky, Virginia, and Rhode Island; distribution and sale of natural gas in Kentucky and Rhode Island; sale of wholesale electricity in Kentucky; and generation of electricity from power plants in Kentucky.
+It generates electricity from coal, gas, hydro, and solar sources.
+The company was formerly known as PP&L Resources, Inc. and changed its name to PPL Corporation in 2000.
 PPL Corporation was founded in 1920 and is headquartered in Allentown, Pennsylvania.

 Note: This website is maintained by Upturn Corporation, which is an investment adviser registered with the U.S. Securities and Exchange Commission.
 Such registration does not imply a certain level of skill or training.
 Investing in securities has risks.
 Past performance is no guarantee of future returns.
 No assurance is provided as to any particular investment return, and you may lose money using our services.
 You are strongly advised to consult appropriate counsel before making any investments in companies you learn about through our services.
 You should obtain appropriate legal, tax, investment, accounting, and other advice that takes into account your investment portfolio and overall financial situation.
 You are solely responsible for conducting due diligence on a potential investment.
 We do not affect trades for you.
 You will select your own broker through which to transact.
 Investments are not FDIC insured, they are not guaranteed, and they may lose value.
 Please see the Privacy Policy, Terms of Use, and Disclosure for more information.